U.S. House panel to force testimony from Trump's Afghan envoy

 It was the first subpoena issued by the committee since Democrats took control of the House in January and Engel became chairman.

-Reporting by Patricia Zengerle; Additional reporting by David Brunnstrom; Editing by Leslie Adler and Alistair Bell
+Reporting by Patricia Zengerle; Additional reporting by David Brunnstrom; Editing by Leslie Adler, Alistair Bell and Tom Brown